cusnaruto/UET_Danmaku/README.md

 * [![C++][C++]]
 * [![SDL2][SDL2]]

-Using VS Code as my code editor.
+I used VS Code as my code editor, Photoshop and Audacity to edit the assets.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>